 Studies show Obamacare has expanded coverage to more than 20 million Americans who previously did not have insurance.
 Since the Patient Protection and Affordable Care Act was signed in March 2010, the uninsured rate has plummeted to an all-time low of 8.6 percent, according to the Centers for Disease Control and Prevention.

-For this reason, Democrats hail Obamacare a success.
-But critics argue the cost of health insurance is rising, because of what they say are unsustainable health care reforms.
+But critics, among them President-Elect Trump, argue the cost of health insurance is rising because of what they say are unsustainable parts of the reforms.

 Where Trump stands on health care

 On the campaign trail Trump said repeatedly that he plans to repeal Obamacare and replace it with “something much better."

 But Trump cannot eliminate Obamacare on his own.
 He would need to rally support in Congress, which might not be a problem since he will be working with a GOP-controlled House and Senate come 2017.

-Trump’s plan to dismantle Obamacare would nearly double the number of uninsured Americans.
+Dismantling Obamacare entirely is expected to double the number of uninsured Americans.
 According to the nonpartisan Committee for a Responsible Federal Budget, 22 million people would lose their insurance plans because of the repeal, while only 1 million of those people would regain coverage under the replacement policies.

 This would cost the economy about $550 billion over the next decade, the study finds.

 But the Center for Health and Economy paints a more optimistic picture.
-The group released a study in July that argues Trump’s plan would decrease the federal deficit by $583 billion.
+The group released a study in July that repealing Obamacare would decrease the federal deficit by $583 billion.

-Trump’s plan to replace Obamacare involves a patchwork of proposals aimed at relinquishing the federal government’s grip on health care and creating a free-market system.
+Trump’s plan from the campaign trail to replace Obamacare involves a patchwork of proposals aimed at relinquishing the federal government’s grip on health care and creating a free-market system.